South Africa to begin phased easing of lockdown on May 1

-South Africa's President Cyril Ramaphosa said on Thursday the government will allow a partial reopening of the economy on May 1, with travel restrictions eased and some industries allowed to operate under a five-level risk system.
+South African President Cyril Ramaphosa said on Thursday the government will allow a partial reopening of the economy on May 1, with travel restrictions eased and some industries allowed to operate under a five-level risk system.
+Ramaphosa struck a cautious tone in his second national address of the week while emphasizing that the worst of the coronavirus pandemic had yet to pass and that people needed to remain vigilant.

+South Africa has spent nearly a month under restrictions requiring most of the population of about 58 million to stay at home apart from essential trips, leaving many struggling without wages and short of supplies.
+"Pressures to ease the lockdown are growing on the ground but that comes against the biggest daily rise in positive cases," said political analyst Daniel Silke.

+"Politically, these are unprecedented circumstances.
+It's easier to impose a lockdown but unravelling restrictions poses many more dangers," Silke said.
+Ramaphosa won wide praise for his quick move to implement and then extend a national shutdown that began in late March, but as the economic impact has deepened, criticism has grown, with sporadic protests and calls by industry to ease regulations.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)